Tick-borne Diseases are Preventable

 Middlesex Tick Task Force

-The Middlesex Tick Task Force, is comprised of representatives from Acton, Bedford, Carlisle, Concord, Lexington, Lincoln and Weston.
-The groups' goals are to increase awareness of tick-borne diseases in our towns, to educate residents about effective prevention measures, and to promote inter-town collaboration about these diseases in Middlesex County.
-For more extensive information on ticks and tick borne diseases, visit the TERC website.
+The Middlesex Tick Task Force was formed in 2013 and is comprised of representatives from Acton, Bedford, Carlisle, Concord, Lexington, Lincoln, Sudbury, Wayland, Westford, and Weston.
+The group's goals are to increase awareness of tick-borne diseases in our towns, to educate residents about effective prevention measures, and to promote inter-town collaboration about these diseases in Middlesex County.